tuan4886n/GameDoVui/README.md

 ### ✅ **Project Objectives**

 - **Build a complete system** applying DevOps best practices.
-- **Automate deployment** using Terraform for easy cloud infrastructure management (EC2 & database).
 - **CI/CD pipeline** with GitHub Actions to test, build Docker containers, and deploy the API.
+- **Automate infrastructure provisioning** using Terraform for easy cloud infrastructure management
+- **Automate application deployment** to EC2 using Bash scripting.
 - **Monitor system performance** using AWS CloudWatch to track EC2 health.
 - **Containerize backend Flask API**, supporting scalability.
 - **Connect frontend with backend** via Cloudflare Pages for speed and security.